giocomai/castarter/README.md

     -   `id`: an integer, matching the identifier defined in the previous table
+    -   `batch`: an integer, starting from 1 and increasing.
+It identifies the download batch and allows for matching data with a specific download instance.
     -   `datetime`: timestamp of when download was attempted
     -   `status`: http response status code, such as 200 for successful, 404 for not found,